ogecko/alpaca-benro-polaris/docs/faq.md

 Stellarium does not need USB connectivity.
 It can be run on a mini-PC, an iPhone, an Android Phone, an iPad, a Laptop, a Desktop, or a mini-PC.
 However, it will need network or Wi-Fi connectivity to the Driver.

 ### S2 Will Stellarium work on the same phone as BP App?
-One caveat is that the BP Mobile App needs to remain running to keep the BP Wi-Fi up.
-This means that it uses your phone's Wi-Fi connection to connect to the BP Wi-Fi.
-I have not been able to run Stellarium (connected to ABP) on the same phone as the BP App.
-This is an annoyance, but I find having Stellarium on a larger iPad much easier to use.
+Yes.
+We originally required the BP App to remain running in the background.
+This is no longer the case.
+You can close the BP App once you have the Polaris WiFi established and the Driver connected.
+With the BP app closed you can save on Battery usage and reconnect to the internet to use Stellarium Plus.